 - P1 marks the end time.

 The key is that the delivery of a data token induces a context switch.
 Let Td and Tr be the time it takes to deliver and receive a data token, respectively, and let Tc be the amount of time spent in a context switch.
-At step 2, P1 records the timestamp of the delivery of the token, and at step 9, it records the timestamp of the response.
-The amount of time elapsed, T, between these events may be expressed by:
+In step 2, P1 records the timestamp of the delivery of the token, and at step 9, it records the timestamp of the response.
+The amount of time elapsed, T, between these events, may be expressed by:

 T = 2 * (Td + Tc + Tr)